MiaYun98/hunt_api/README.md

 # hunt-api

 ## Description
 This is API Repo for the scavenger Hunt App.
-It contains user information & Open AI key for the APP.
+It contains user informations & Open AI key for the APP.

 ## UserStory